Applied for a role online.

 While the job application stated GitHub was open to hiring software engineers unfamiliar with Rails, the requirement of using Rails in the coding quiz proved otherwise.

 For this coding challenge, you'll build a simplified version of Battleship.
-You'll have 3 ships to place on a 10x10 grid, which is the battleground.
-Each cell in the battleground is identified by its position on an x,y axis, with [0,0] being the cell in the bottom-left corner.
+You'll have 3 ships that will be placed on a 10 by 10 grid, which is the battleground.
+Each cell in the battleground is identified by its space on an x,y axis, with [0,0] being the cell in the bottom-left corner.

 Each ship is 1 cell wide and 3 cells long.
 On initial placement, each ship is oriented vertically.

-To initialize the playing field, you'll receive a 2-dimensional array where each element contains the x,y coordinates of each ship's topmost cell.
+To initialize the playing field, you'll receive a 2-dimensional array where each element in the array contains the x,y coordinates of each ship's topmost cell.

 Your game interface will be a basic HTTP API.
 You should assume that you are implementing a spec that has already been published to clients, and they will use the spec to learn how to interact with the game.